khafast/khafast.github.io/_posts/2018/2018-12-22-Overview-Java-Spring-MVC.md

 This is my notes about Java Spring MVC.
-Purpose is to refresh your mehope that it could help you have an overview about Javas Spring MVC.
+Content is 30 minutes read, its purpose is to refresh your memory if or to have an overview about Javas Spring MVC.

 ## Installation
 Windows: